samirahmed/ignore/README.md

+# Ignore

+the best way to fetch gitignores

-An easy way to fetch gitignores
+### the best way to fetch gitignores

+- easily updated
+- add your own gitignores
+- zsh autocompletion